Wilton Disorderly Conduct Lawyer

 Under C.G.S. § 53a-182, disorderly conduct is a Class C misdemeanor punishable by up to three months in jail, a maximum $500 fine, and/or a period of up to one year probation.
 Individuals placed on probation are likely to be subject to various terms and conditions, such as refraining from drugs or alcohol.

 Additionally, a conviction for disorderly conduct, either by pleading guilty or after a finding of guilt at trial, creates a permanent criminal record that prospective employers, landlords, creditors, and even colleges will be able to view as they consider applications.
+A Wilton attorney could help someone mitigate the potential penalties of disorderly conduct charges.

 Can Domestic Violence Incidents Lead to Disorderly Conduct Charges?